jiaoshijie/nvim/README.md

 # REALLY SIMPLE Vim CONFIG

-## some plugins are highly recommended
+## some plugins are highly recommended(vim-surround vim-repeat tabular)

-- use `git submodule update --init --depth 1 --recursive` to get some recommeded plugins(vim-surround, vim-repeat, tabular).
+- using `./pkg_update install` to install plugins.
-- use `git submodule update -f --remote --init --depth 1 --recursive` to update plugins.
+- just using `./pkg_update` to update plugins.

 ## some shortcuts